Local and global well-posedness for the kinetic derivative NLS on $\mathbb{R}$: Introduction

 and other operators are utilized to handle terms with weight more carefully.
 After we prove the a priori bounds for regularized equations, we prove difference estimates in $H^2$ and $H^{1,1}$, respectively.
 These estimates allow us to prove Theorem \ref{thm:lwp}.

-It is noteworthy that, for $\beta >0$, the forward-in-time well-posedness fails on the torus in any Sobolev spaces due to non-existence of solutions (see \cite{KT23-1}).
-In contrast, our result establishes local well-posedness even for $\beta>0$, showing that the ill-posedness phenomena are directly related not only to the sign of $\beta$, but also to the geometry of the underlying domain.

 The second aim of this paper focuses on the global well-posedness.
-In the following theorem, we extend our well-posedness result in $H^2\cap H^{1,1}$ globally in the dissipative case $\beta<0$. \begin{thm}[Global well-posedness in $H^2\cap H^{1,1}$] Let $\alpha \in \mathbb{R}$ and $\beta<0$.
-Then, the Cauchy problem \eqref{kdnls} is (forward in time) globally well-posed in $H^2(\mathbb{R})\cap H^{1,1}(\mathbb{R})$. \end{thm}
+In the following theorem, we extend our well-posedness result in $H^2$ globally in the dissipative case $\beta<0$. \begin{thm}[Global well-posedness in $H^2$] Let $\alpha \in \mathbb{R}$ and $\beta<0$.
+Then, the Cauchy problem \eqref{kdnls} is (forward in time) globally well-posed in $H^2(\mathbb{R})$. \end{thm}

 As far as we know, this is the first global well-posedness result for KDNLS posed on $\mathbb{R}$.
-As we have proved local well-posedness with the existence time depending only on the $H^2$ norm of the initial data, it suffices to obtain a global a priori bound in $H^2$.
-We prove it in Proposition \ref{prop:H2bound} below, and this immediately implies Theorem \ref{thm:gwp}.
-Clearly, the same global result holds in $H^2(\mathbb{R})$.
+We prove a global a priori bound in $H^2$ in Proposition \ref{prop:H2bound} below, and this and the local well-posedness in Theorem~\ref{thm:lwp} immediately imply Theorem \ref{thm:gwp}.
+Clearly, the same global result holds in $H^2(\mathbb{R})\cap H^{1,1}(\mathbb{R})$.

 \begin{rem} Our global well-posedness result naturally leads to the investigation of the asymptotic behavior of solutions to \eqref{kdnls} on $\R$.
-In our upcoming work, we consider the asymptotic behavior of small solutions to \eqref{kdnls} with $\beta \neq 0$ in $H^2 \cap H^{1,1}$ (especially both signs of $\beta$).
+In our next work \cite{KL-scat}, we consider the asymptotic behavior of small solutions to \eqref{kdnls} with $\beta \neq 0$ in $H^2 \cap H^{1,1}$ (especially both signs of $\beta$).
 The (local) well-posedness result of this paper provides a rigorous justification for various formal arguments in analyzing the asymptotic behavior. \end{rem}

 This paper is organized as follows.
 In Section~\ref{sec:gauge}, we introduce a regularized equation and frequency-restricted gauge transformations for KDNLS.
 In Section~\ref{sec:useful}, we collect some useful lemmas.
 Various a priori estimates for smooth solutions to the regularized equation are shown in Section~\ref{sec:apriori}, and those for the difference of solutions are given in Section~\ref{sec:diff}.
 Once these estimates are available, Theorem~\ref{thm:lwp} can be shown by a standard argument; we give a proof in Appendix~\ref{sec:proof-lwp}.
 Finally, a global-in-time $H^2$ a priori bound is stated and proved in Section~\ref{sec:globalh2}, which together with Theorem~\ref{thm:lwp} implies Theorem~\ref{thm:gwp}.